 In the past some students have suffered significant theft of personal items from corridor and gym lockers.
 Watches, items of clothing, money, cell phones--these items are particularly attractive to students who steal from other students.
 We strongly discourage all students from bringing any valuable items to school.
 Administration and staff are not liable for theft of any personal items.
-Be sure that your hall locker and gym locker are locked at all times!
-Do not share your locker combination with any other student.
-If your corridor locker or gym locker is broken, report it immediately so it can be repaired or a new locker can be assigned.
 Caution beforehand is much more effective than feeling sorry after a loss!